 - Frequent urination

-Dr. Scott Rose, a gynecologic oncology expert at Shady Grove Adventist Hospital, says annual check-ups can help women and doctors keep track of any routine changes.
+Dr. Scott Rose, a gynecologic oncology expert at Adventist HealthCare Shady Grove Medical Center, says annual check-ups can help women and doctors keep track of any routine changes.
 It can also detect more serious symptoms, such as abnormal bleeding.
 Gynecologic oncologists focus on cancers that involve a woman’s reproductive system.
 This includes the ovaries, the uterine lining and the cervix.

 “Minimally invasive surgery to remove the uterus, tubes, ovaries and lymph nodes is one of the most successful treatments for removing a gynecological cancer, as long as it has not spread beyond the uterine lining,” explains Dr. Rose.